Loading...

 For MBA FT rankings are significant as they emphasise schools that provide good international career prospects, fine alumni achievements and quality education.
 They are most helpful to students who are looking to work overseas or with international businesses since they indicate how well a school is positioned to prepare graduates for international leadership.

-Every year, FT publishes seven separate rankings for Global MBA, Executive MBA, Master in Management (MiM), Master in Finance and Online MBA programs.
+Every year, FT publishes seven separate rankings for Global MBA, Executive MBA, Master in Management (MiM), Master in Finance and Online MBA programmes.
 The rankings come from comprehensive surveys of both the business schools and alumni (asked three years post-graduation).
-A school is only eligible for ranking if a minimum of 20% of alumni reply and 20 responses are received.
+A school is only eligible for ranking if the response rate is a minimum of 20% of alumni reply and 20 responses are received.

-FT ranks colleges based on various criteria such as salary and career advancement after graduation, quality of academic research, student international exposure, classroom and faculty diversity, environmental concern and sustainability in teaching etc.
+FT MBA Rankings 2026 ranks colleges based on various criteria such as salary and career advancement after graduation, quality of academic research, student international exposure, classroom and faculty diversity, environmental concern and sustainability in teaching etc.

-A number of India's best business schools including ISB, IIM Ahmedabad, IIM Bangalore and others have appeared in these rankings from time to time reflecting their increasing global recognition.
+Some of India's best MBA business schools including MBA from ISB, IIM Ahmedabad, IIM Bangalore and others have appeared in these rankings from the financial times from time to time reflecting their increasing global recognition.
 On the whole, FT rankings provide a clear picture of which schools provide global value, outstanding learning outcomes and lasting career gains.

 The rankings are made based on actual data gathered from alumni (three years post-MBA) and the schools themselves.
 For a school to qualify, at least 20% of its alumni must reply and the FT must get at least 20 completed questionnaires.
 FT considers over 20 parameters to rank these colleges.
 These are graduate salaries, salary increase post-MBA, career advancement, international mobility, diversity of students and faculty, research quality and more recent measures like sustainability and environmental responsibility in the curriculum.

-In addition to the Global MBA rankings the Financial Times also releases Executive MBA, Masters in Management (MiM), Masters in Finance, Online MBA and general business school rankings.
-These rankings provide a complete picture of how schools rank across different program types.
+In addition to the Global MBA rankings the Financial Times also releases rankings for Executive MBA, Master's in Management (MiM), Masters in Finance, Online MBA and general business programs from the school ranked.
+These rankings provide a complete picture of how schools ranked across different top full-time MBA programmes types.

 1. Career & Salary Measures

-• Value for Money: Compares program duration, living expenses, tuition fees and post-MBA salary.
+• Value for Money - Compares programme duration, living expenses, tuition fees and post-MBA salary.

 2. Alumni & Career Support